 HIV / AIDS HIV/AIDS prevention continues to be our flagship initiative in Kenya.
 After 5 years supporting the national Kenya Prisons Service to run HIV services in prisons throughout Kenya, International Medical Corps handed over responsibility to the national Kenya Prisons Service and a local Kenyan NGO.
 This is in line with our mission of building self-reliance in countries affected by disaster or conflict in order that people can be reliant and run services themselves.

-The second HIV/AIDS programme is a five-year initiative that focuses on the fishing communities in Western Kenya, who are among Kenya’s most-at-risk populations (MARPS).
-The MARPS project provides HIV prevention services to fisher folk and sex workers along beaches in Suba and Migori in Nyanza province.
+We also support a large multi-year project focusing on the fishing communities in Western Kenya, who are among Kenya’s most-at-risk populations.
+The project provides HIV prevention services to fisher folk and sex workers in Nyanza province.

-International Medical Corps utilizes the innovative Mother Care Group model in Samburu, which involves training a core group of local mothers in good nutrition practices, then sending them to form their own local community groups.
-1,200 such groups have already been formed and training is ongoing to improve nutrition and health education in local communities.
+International Medical Corps’ approach is to train a core group of local mothers in good nutrition practices, then sending them to form their own local community groups.
+1,200 such groups have already been formed to improve nutrition and health education in local communities.

 Healthcare for Somali Refugees In recent years, several thousand Somali refugees, fleeing severe drought and ongoing violence, have made the difficult journey across the Kenyan border to the Dadaab refugee camps.
 In Kambioos, home to 12,789 refugees, International Medical Corps runs a health post, which can provide basic primary health care to refugees who have no other access to medical help.
 It also acts as a maternity unit with basic emergency obstetric facilities for pregnant women experiencing difficult births, as well as prenatal and antenatal care for pregnant women and new mothers.